 The Caspian Pipeline Consortium was a third international project that was able to develop due to Yuri Shafranik’s reforms.
 Through a combined partnership between Russia and Chevron, Mobil, Oman Oil, Agip, KazMunayGas and British Gas, the group constructed the largest international oil transportation project with a trunk oil pipeline over 1,500 km long.

 During the same time period, he also helped create the Gore-Chernomyrdin Commission – the promotion of cooperation on energy, space exploration, trade and business between Russia and the US.
 Agreements reached through this commission include the improvement of nuclear reactor safety regulations and the increased efficiency of natural gas extraction processes in Russia.
 Yuri Shafranik made significant contributions to the initiative.
 After serving as an advisor to Russia’s Prime Minister in 1996 and 1997, he chose to leave politics, notably with his country in a stronger position than it was when he started in 1993.

 He then turned to the energy business world once more, but with a more entrepreneurial mindset.
 In 1997 he created the Central Fuel Company, a market leader of its time.
 In partnership with Monument Oil & Gas, SOCAR and Amoco, it participated in the international project Inam, which was sold to Shell for $18 million in 2001.

-The next step for Yuri Shafranik came when he founded the international group SNG in 2000, a company he remained involved with as Chairman till 2019 when he focused his efforts on activities outside the SNG group which completed its active investment phase.
-The business has worked on and completed numerous successful projects in the energy industry in more than 20 different countries around the world.
-SNG’s projects have secured investment of over $10 billion with a net return of $6 billion.
+In 2000, Yuri Shafranik founded the international group SNG and chaired it until 2019 when the group had completed its active investment phase.
+SNG had worked on and successfully completed numerous projects in the energy industry in more than 20 countries all around the world.

 While still growing the business of the SNG group, he became director of the Canadian energy firm, First Calgary Petroleum, a position he held between 2003 and 2008.
 He left when the firm was acquired by Eni SpA, the Italian oil giant, for $923 million.